MorpheoOrg/morpheo-storage/README.md

 ## TODO

+* Split the common package into a "core" package and an "api" one
+* Integration with the orchestrator and the viewer (and analytics)
 * [configuration management] Use Viper or Cobra
 * Use protobuf (at least internally) instead of JSON ?
 * Keep track of the number of retries for each task and enforce it